uport-project/uport-transports/README.md

 **uPort** is a collection of tools and protocols for building decentralized user-centric applications.
 It is built on open standards and open source libraries. uPort identities can be created and interacted with through uPort clients, including the uPort mobile app.
 Identities are fully owned and controlled by the creator, and don't rely on centralized third-parties for creation, control or validation.

 `uport-transports` is a loosely coupled collection of functions called transports and utility functions used to set up communication channels between an application and a uPort client.
 Transports are simply functions that consume request messages and additional transport params, then they send these strings to a uPort client.
-Some the tranports will also manage receiving a response to a given request.
-Many of these function can be combined to create transports specific to your use case and enviroment.
+Some the transports will also manage receiving a response to a given request.
+Many of these functions can be combined to create transports specific to your use case and environment.
 You can then use these transports in [uport-connect](https://github.com/uport-project/uport-connect) or use them in combination with message creation in [uport-credentials](https://github.com/uport-project/uport-credentials).
-If you are looking for quick start integration you will likely be better served by using the default tranports used in [uport-connect](https://github.com/uport-project/uport-connect).
+If you are looking for quick start integration you will likely be better served by using the default transports used in [uport-connect](https://github.com/uport-project/uport-connect).

 For more information about our system and other products visit [uport.me](https://www.uport.me).
 For more library information and in depth documentation and guides visit the [developer docs site](http://developer.uport.me).
 View our [protocol specs](https://github.com/uport-project/specs/) if interested in understanding the lower level details.